ssaring/sportstracker/sportstracker/docs/README.txt

 distance per sport subtype or equipment for a selected sport type.
 And finally it can also display the history of your body weight in the selected time range.

+Whenever SportsTracker displays multiple exercises, which are using sport types with different speed modes, then the preferred speed mode will be used.
+This can be defined in the Preferences Dialog.

 If the heartrate monitor has an integrated GPS receiver and stores the location data in the exercise file (e.g. in TCX files from the Garmin Edge